 Also, you can get to Machu Picchu from Cusco, choosing the following routes of the Inca trail: Machu Picchu 3 day hike, 2 day Inca Trail with camping, one day Inca Trail.

 If you do not have enough time, to do the 4-day Inca Trail, the trail from Km 104 to Machu Picchu is a good option; it is a section of the Inca Trail that begins at Km 104 of the Cusco – Aguas Calientes railway line.

-This is an uphill hike, make sure you have everything you need such as: repellent sunscreen, head protection, water, etc. In the route from Km 104 to Machu Picchu you will have to constantly climb grasslands for 3 hours until you reach Wiñayhuayna and another two hours of walking until you reach the entrance to Machu Picchu.
-Previously, it will have passed through archaeological sites with a wide variety of sources or baths, houses and deposits, we are talking about Chachabamba that had religious functions or probably guarded access to Machu Picchu.
+This is an uphill hike, make sure you have everything you need such as: insect repellent, sunscreen, head protection, water, etc. In the route from Km 104 to Machu Picchu you will have to constantly climb grasslands for 3 hours until you reach Wiñayhuayna and another two hours of walking until you reach the entrance to Machu Picchu.
+It will pass through archaeological sites with a wide variety of sources or bath houses and deposits, including Chachabamba that had religious functions or probably guarded access to Machu Picchu.

 After passing through Chachabamba, the path merges with the forest and after an additional climb, you reach a beautiful waterfall just before reaching Wiñayhuayna agricultural center.
 You have the option to visit the Inca City of Machu Picchu the next day or choose to enjoy the sunset over the Inti Punku and descend until you reach Aguas Calientes.

 It is advisable to wear a raincoat because the rain is constant between November and April, but it is also highly probable that it will rain the rest of the year.